MarkFChavez/markjoelchavez.com/src/pages/what-i-learned-this-year/index.md

 What are your plans for the years to come?

 ## 2017 summed up...
 This year has been so rewarding for me.
-I am always thankful to everyone who are constantly urging me to be a better individual.
+I am always grateful to everyone who constantly pushes me to be a better individual.

 #### 1) Travel